The Mediaverse

 How do FMCG brands track newspaper insertion ROI?

 Unique barcode per coupon scanned at POS.
 Track redemption by pin code to identify best-performing areas.
 Compare insert areas vs non-insert control areas for incremental sales lift.
 Cost per trial = total campaign cost / number of redemptions.
-Average FMCG: 3% redemption, Rs.27/trial customer.
+Average FMCG: 3% redemption, about Rs.38/trial customer.

-Key Insight: The Rs.0.80/insert price makes newspaper insertion appear cheap, but the real cost per sampled household (with sachet attachment) is Rs.2-5.
+Key Insight: The Rs.1.25/insert price makes newspaper insertion appear cheap, but the real cost per sampled household (with sachet attachment) is Rs.2.5-5.5.
 Still 3-5x cheaper than in-store sampling at Rs.15-30 per trial.

 Why FMCG Insertion Campaigns Fail